Research Interests

 [Paper] [Supplement Appendix][Conference Slides]

-Abstract: Fiscal foresight—the anticipation of future policy changes—complicates the identification of fiscal policy effects on the real economy using conventional VARs.
-This paper addresses this identification issue by employing Markov-switching Bayesian VARs (MS-BVARs) to explicitly model how agents factor possible policy regime changes into their expectations.
-Using quarterly U.S. data from 1960Q1 to 2019Q4, I find strong evidence of state-dependent fiscal multipliers.
-Government spending multipliers are substantially larger in recessions (1.4 to 1.8) than in expansions (approximately 1), while tax multipliers are smaller (-0.1 to -0.4) and more uncertain.
-Granger causality tests confirm that the identified MS-BVAR shocks are not contaminated by fiscal foresight.
+Abstract: Fiscal foresight—the anticipation of and immediate reaction to future policy changes—introduces systematic bias into conventional VAR estimates of fiscal multipliers.
+This paper addresses this issue using a Markov-switching Bayesian VAR (MS-BVAR) that explicitly models how agents’ expectations of potential regime shifts influence their current behavior and economic outcomes.
+Using quarterly U.S. data from 1960Q1 to 2019Q4, I find strong evidence of state-dependent policy effects.
+Government spending multipliers are substantially larger during recessions (1.4 to 1.8) than in expansions (approximately 1.0), while tax multipliers remain consistently small (-0.1 to -0.4) and imprecisely estimated across all regimes.
+These findings provide empirical support for countercyclical spending policies but reveal a more limited role for tax policy.

 Work in Progress